ut-ims-robotics/MirrorLabs_HL2/README.md

     - During the installation make sure to check Visual Studio 2019, if you don't have it installed
     - And make sure to check Universal Windows Platform (UWP) Support and Windows build support.
 If you miss this step, you can add them later in the installs tab if you press 3 dots on the Unity version and choose Add Modules option
 5. After installation open the project.
 Skip the prompt about new unity version.
-6. In the prooject panel navigate to Assets/MirrorLabs/Scenes and double click on ML_UniversalRobotics_ur5_modified scene.
+6. In the project panel navigate to Assets/MirrorLabs/Scenes and double click on ML_UniversalRobotics_ur5_modified scene.
 This will open the scene in unity.
 7. In the Hierarchy window unfold RosConnectors game object
 8. Click on one of two object and in Ros Connector (Script) change Ros Bridge Server Url and Ros Bridge Server_IP with the IP of your ROS machine.
 Port for Url should remain the same.
 9. Do the same with the remaining object.